 The UI_Resources module has been organized with folders that can be renamed and used as categories for page templates and building blocks.
 The sorting is done using numbers in front of the name, which can be altered to change the order in which they appear.
 Page templates and building blocks can be placed inside the same folder to reuse the same category names.

 Adding an underscore to the folder name in the Desktop Modeler (for example, _Layouts) ensures that the folder doesn’t get added to the categories for page templates or building blocks.

 When the resources are ready to be shared with multiple developers or apps, the module can be exported from the Project Explorer.
 You are free to change the name of a module as long as the module has been exported as a UI resource package.

-The module can now be imported in other apps or uploaded to the Mendix App Store.
+The module can now be imported in other apps or uploaded to the Mendix Marketplace.
 There is an option to make the resource module available for private use only so that everybody in your company can benefit from and extend the module.